 "Traffic restrictions have been in place on Coppergate since the 1960's but only enforced infrequently.
 The reintroduction of the restriction, along with clearer and more robust signage will hopefully help to reduce congestion in the area.
 This will hopefully, in turn, help the city's bus services to run more efficiently."

 Enforcement is carried out by cameras positioned in Coppergate which pick up vehicle number plate details.
 Software checks the number plate against the registration details of permitted vehicles.

-Enforcement is being implemented in a phased manner:
+Enforcement has been implemented in a phased manner:

 - for the first 2 weeks, we sent a warning letter to drivers who incorrectly entered the street